frederic-perez/AmE-dictionary/dictionary.md

 __briers__
 __brig__
 __bright-orange__ _A bright-orange construction jumpsuit._
+__brim__ _v_ _Grocery stores in St. Petersburg brim with colorful drinks, pickled goodies, fresh produce, and friendly locals._
 __brimming__
 __brimming__ _v_ _He is brimming with confidence._
+__bring (one) to one's feet__ To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
+(Usually refers to an audience.) _The finale brought the audience to its feet.
+Liz was brought to her feet by the playing of the national anthem._
 __briny__ _adj_
 __brisk__
 __brisk__ _Brisk pace._